 What should I do if my dog eats something toxic?

 Call ASPCA Poison Control (888-426-4435) or Pet Poison Helpline (855-764-7661) immediately.
-Have your dog’s weight, the name of the food, and the estimated amount ready.
+Have your dog’s weight, the name of the food or product, the estimated amount, and the time of ingestion ready.
 Do not wait to see if symptoms develop — some toxins cause delayed damage.

 Are grapes really toxic to all dogs?